 Elegant Blue Printable Birthday Card Free Printable Birthday Cards

 When Free Isn’t Free

-Greeting card companies you haven’t heard of, which includes all of them except Hallmark, have jumped on the free and printable wagon.
-When frantically searching for a card that you’ve forgotten to send, a “free” link that goes to a site that charges for the card an envelope (surprise: there's isn't much savings over store bought cards) sucks some people in.
-Who has time to find a site that's actually free?
-This is why we recommend looking at a few good sites, signing up, and getting free printable birthday cards – and greeting cards for all occasion - through a membership.
+Greeting card companies you haven’t heard of, including all of them except Hallmark, have jumped on the free printable wagon.
+When frantically searching for a card that you’ve forgotten to send, a “free” link that goes to a site that charges for the card an envelope (surprise: there aren’t many savings over store-bought cards) sucks some people in.
+Who has time to find a free site?
+We recommend looking at a few good sites, signing up, and getting free printable birthday cards – and greeting cards for all occasions – through a membership.
 The memberships are often free.

 How to Use Free Printable Birthday Card Sites

 These sites will want you to download the membership form.
 These sites support themselves through advertising and the fact that some members will make purchases.
 Today’s Creative Life, for example, is a printable site that includes cards, banners, wall art, and other paper-based craft supplies.
 Having an option for printable items simplifies the lives of crafters, especially those who live far from retail stores where they can purchase paper supplies.
 Sign-up includes your email, and becoming a member gives access to free printable birthday cards, greeting cards of all types, and other free promotions.

 Users of online services know free means there is always an opportunity to upgrade.
 Members of these sites can download simple cards, but there are endless opportunities to pay for cards that are better looking, easier to access and come in a large array of colors and sizes.
 Don’t fall for the hype; use the site to get your free printable birthday cards!
 It may take a little work, but free products are there if you take a little time to find them.